Overlap Algebras as Almost Discrete Locales: Preliminaries about frames and locales

-A {\bf frame} is a complete lattice satisfying the infinite distributive law Frames are the same thing as complete Heyting algebras, with $x\to y$ = $\bigvee\{z\ |\ z\wedge x\leq y\}$.
-A morphism between frames is a map which preserves finite meets (hence, in particular, the top element 1) and arbitrary joins (hence, in particular, the bottom element 0).
+(half of the equality comes for free, of course).
+A frame homomorphism is a map which preserves finite meets (hence, in particular, the top element 1) and arbitrary joins (hence, in particular, the bottom element 0).
+Frames are the same thing as complete Heyting algebras, with $x\to y$ = $\bigvee\{z\ |\ z\wedge x\leq y\}$, although a frame homomorphism need not preserve implications.
+We often write $-x$ instead of $x\to 0$, the pseudo-complement of $x$.